top of page

 hoelle@ucsb.edu

+I conduct research in the Amazon, primarily in the state of Acre, Brazil.
+In my first book, Rainforest Cowboys, I examined the logic of cattle raising among different groups in western Amazonia.
 My current work aims to expand the scope of explanations of environmental destruction through ethnographic research and collaborative projects.
 I am working on a second book based on practices and aesthetics of cultivation along the Amazonian frontier.
-This project draws on my research in settled or anthropogenic places that were once forested, from rural pastures, fields, and homesteads landscaped lawns in the city and public parks.
-I also remain interested in the cultural, environmental, and economic dimensions of cattle raising across cultures, as well as the cultural logics of meat consumption.
-Finally, I am working with colleagues in other disciplines to integrate social and cultural factors into theories and explanations of deforestation and land use-land cover change.
+This project draws on my research in settled or anthropogenic places that were once forested, from rural pastures, fields, and homesteads to landscaped lawns in the city and public parks.
+I am also working with colleagues in other disciplines to integrate social and cultural factors into theories and explanations of deforestation and land use-land cover change.
+I have also worked on collaborative research on gold mining, frontier governance, and indigenous land struggles.

 bottom of page